Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

-We track the rotation of the hand for the output.
-For example, a downward grip~\cite{schlesinger_mechanische_1919, mackenzie_grasping_1994, aslan_pen_2018, dim_designing_2016} can be used to rotate a coffee cup like a dial.
-In this case, we track a central point, such as the middle finger's knuckle, and use its relative rotation around the vertical axis to estimate the cup's rotation.
-For setup, after placing one hand on the cup, a thumbs-up with the other hand records the knuckle's position and orientation.
-As the hand rotates the object, the difference between the current and initial angles of this point corresponds to the cup's rotation value.
-Given the hand's limited rotation range, when it moves away from the initial tracking point, the system records the rotation at the point of departure.
-Upon re-entry, the system resets the orientation reference and calculates the new rotation relative to this new position, adding it to the previous value to maintain continuity.

-We apply the AEMA technique (Section~\ref{sys:linear}) to mitigate jittering.
-Additionally, to enhance accuracy without sacrificing speed, we use an adaptive rotation value: each frame’s rotation angle is scaled by a factor \( v \), which is linearly interpolated between a customizable \( v_{\text{min}} \) and \( v_{\text{max}} \), based on the rotation speed.
-The rotation value \( \theta \) is updated as:
+\myAppSubSection{Rotational}{appen:lineary} We estimate rotational output by tracking the relative angular displacement of a designated hand joint.
+For example, when rotating a coffee cup like a dial (EOI) using a downward grip~\cite{schlesinger_mechanische_1919, mackenzie_grasping_1994, aslan_pen_2018, dim_designing_2016}, the system tracks a central point (e.g., the middle finger's knuckle) and calculates its rotation around the vertical axis.
+During setup, the user logs this joint's initial position and orientation via a confirmation gesture (\Cref{fig:setup}, A1--A4).
+As the user rotates the object, the angular difference from this initial reference determines the rotational output.
+To accommodate the hand's limited anatomical range, the system supports a clutching mechanism: if the hand moves away from the initial tracking point, the system records the rotation at the point of departure.
+Upon re-entry, it resets the orientation reference and calculates new angular changes relative to this updated position, accumulating them seamlessly to maintain continuous rotation.
+For MAIs, the same logic tracks mid-air joint rotation directly without a physical proxy.
+We apply the AEMA filter (\Cref{sys:linear}) to mitigate jitter.
+Furthermore, to enhance precision without sacrificing speed, we implement an adaptive dynamic scaling factor.
+Each frame's raw rotation delta ($\Delta \theta$) is scaled by a multiplier $v$, which is linearly interpolated between customizable limits $v_{\text{min}}$ and $v_{\text{max}}$ based on the angular velocity:

-Here, \( k \) adjusts sensitivity. $ v_{\text{max}} > 1$ and $0 < v_{\text{min}} \leq 1$: during fast rotations, the value exceeds the actual angle for quick adjustments, while during slow rotations, it falls below the actual angle, allowing precise fine-tuning.
+Here, $k$ is a sensitivity scaling factor, with $v_{\text{max}} > 1$ and $0 < v_{\text{min}} \leq 1$.
+Consequently, fast rotations are amplified ($v > 1$) for quick macroscopic adjustments, while slow rotations are attenuated ($v < 1$) to facilitate precise micro-tuning.